thojmr/KK_VREnhancement/README.md

 # Introduction
 This repository contains the KK_VREnhancement plugin, that adds a few enhancements for VR in story mode.
-Requires KoikatuVR.
+Requires MainGameVR OR KoikatuVR.
-Not sure if I'll add much more to this right now.
-Mostly working on other projects.
+Probably not going to add any more features here, MainGameVR has fixed most of the TODO items I had on my list.

 ## Features
 - Adds colliders to the VR controllers so you can use your hands for more than just menus.
 Go forth and Boop!
-- When in a talk scene with another character the VR camera will follow the character as they move around the map.
-By default you get left behind.
-Can be turned off via config (F1).
-- Adds Squeeze to Rotate cocnfig option.
-When you squeeze the vr controller and twist your wrist, you will rotate in VR.
+`All other features were implemented by MainGamrVR repo, I recommend installing that plugin for VR gameplay`

 ## How to download